South Asia Institute of Advanced Christian Studies: History

 SAIACS was founded in 1982, by Dr Graham Houghton and fellow New Zealander, Bruce Nicholls.
 Initially, the college offered a two-year Master of Theology (MTh) programme in Missiology which was offered under the umbrella of the Association of Evangelical Theological Education in India (AETEI), in partnership with Madras Bible Seminary in Chennai (formerly, Madras).
 In the year 1983 the programme was moved permanently to Bangalore and sought and received accreditation from Asia Theological Association (ATA) under its own name.

 SAIACS offers degrees within several specialisations accommodating more than 100 students on campus each year.
 SAIACS has one of the largest theological library in India with thousands of volumes.
 SAIACS is now a largely residential research institute and offers postgraduate degree programmes for an MA, MDiv, MTh, Doctor of Ministry (DMin), and Doctor of Philosophy (PhD).
 Currently there are seven departmental specialisations being offered at SAIACS; namely Biblical Studies (BS), New Testament (NT), Old Testament (OT), Theology and History (TH), Intercultural and Religious Studies, Pastoral Theology and Counselling (PTC) and Church History.

+Theology

+SAIACS is historically known for its emphasis on Protestant theology.